-Scarba House for Children at Bondi was opened in 1965.
-It was previously known as Scarba Welfare House for Children.
+Scarba House for Children at Bondi was the new name given in 1965 to what was previously called Scarba Welfare House for Children.
 It was run by the Benevolent Society of New South Wales and was a home for babies and small children.
-During the 1970s it developed a range of early childhood programmes.
+During the 1970s it developed a range of early childhood programs.
 Scarba stopped providing residential care for children in 1986.

 In 1986 the Benevolent Society closed the home, to concentrate on offering day care and family support services.
 Scarba Family Centre then operated from the site.